February 19, 2020

 With some insurance carriers charging young drivers more for insurance because of their age, parents might be wondering if their students can afford coverage on their own or if there are cheap car insurance options even available.

-Here’s what parents and new college students need to know about having a car on campus, insuring it, and how Root can help with your car insurance needs during school and after graduation.
+What should parents and students know about having a car on campus, insuring it, and having car insurance during school and after graduation?

-Should a college student have their own car insurance?
+Should college students have their own car insurance?

-As a college student, you and your parent(s) need to decide if you’ll stay on their policy or if you’ll get your own.
-Here are some things to think about before you buy car insurance for the first time.
+As a college student, you and your parent(s) will need to decide if you’ll stay on their policy or if you’ll get your own.
+There are some considerations to keep in mind before buying car insurance for the first time.

 Do you own a car?

 When you buy a car, you get a title that lists who owns the vehicle.
 If your parents bought your car, the title might not be under your name.

 When it comes to new drivers younger than 21 (or even 25) you’re most likely under one of these categories: